crashtestjustin/battleship-game/README.md

 To DO:

-- add ability to select where to place ships
+- fix bug where starting a new random game after a manual placed game keeps the mouseover event listeners and clears out the random placed ships on the ui